Go to the Courses section

 +44 (0)1865 484308

-I teach, research and publish in the areas of stylistics, narratology and cognitive poetics, with a specialism in deixis.
+I teach, research and publish in the areas of stylistics, narratology, world literature and cognitive poetics, with a specialism in deixis and deictic shifting.
+I also teach performance poetry, flash fiction, short stories and twentieth and twenty-first century literature more broadly.

-I also research in the area of pedagogical stylistics, and co-lead the Integrating English project (www.integratingenglish.com), promoting stylistics and its place in English education.
-I have worked with the AQA in developing aspects of the Language and Literature A level specification, and producing teaching and learning resources for teachers and students.
+I also co-lead the Integrating English project (www.integratingenglish.com), promoting stylistics and its place in English education.
+I have worked with the AQA in developing aspects of the Language and Literature A level specification and in producing teaching and learning resources for teachers and students.

 Oxford Brookes Language and Discourse (OBLaDi) Research Cluster